Connect Cultures: Gain New Perspectives on the MENA region

 Help with reintegrating disadvantaged women into society.
 Help teach them crafts that will make them financially independent and showcase their stories and experiences.

-The Health Project, Nour Project and Medicine Project are offered twice a year.
-Application rounds for the project open in October & March.
-The next deadline for the Nour Project is the 30th of March.
+The Health Project, Nour Project, and Medicine Project are offered twice a year.
+Application rounds for the project open in October and March.
+The next deadline for the Nour project is the 16th of April.